netblue30/firejail/README.md

 ### Other

-Firejail is included in a large numbre of Linux distributions.
+Firejail is included in a large number of Linux distributions.

 Note: The firejail 0.9.52-LTS version is deprecated.